RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/OpenShift_RHSSO/README.md

 source: [forgerock](https://backstage.forgerock.com/docs/am/5/oidc1-guide/)

  1. End user accesses a client
-	 2. Has no current session
+     1. Has no current session
-	 3. Didn't come over with an OIDC code as a URI parameter
+     2. Didn't come over with an OIDC code as a URI parameter
  2. Client redirects end user to the OpenID Providers authorization_endpoint from its well-known configuration
-	 3. End user doesn't have a session
+     1. End user doesn't have a session
  3. End user authenticates and optionally consents to sharing data with the client
  4. End user is redirected back to the clients redirect_uri with a code URL  parameter.
 This code is non-human readable and is an Authorization Code.
  5. The client front end hands the code snippet from the URL to the client backend.
-	 6. The client front end should establish a local session for the end user at this point.
+     1. The client front end should establish a local session for the end user at this point.
  6. The client backend POSTS the code to the OpenID Provider token endpoint with its client_id and password (if required).
  7. The OpenID Provider returns an access_token, id_token, and refresh_token in a JSON document.
 Each are base64 encoded and signed JWTs.
-	 8. The client backend is now responsible for keeping access tokens fresh by resubmitting refresh tokens so long as the clients front end session is still valid.
+     1. The client backend is now responsible for keeping access tokens fresh by resubmitting refresh tokens so long as the clients front end session is still valid.
  8. The end user interacts with the client front end and calls an action that requires the client backend to use an access token to access a protected resource on an entirely different Resource Server.
  9. The resource server validates the identity and session of the access token in or out of band.
 It isn't necessarily required for this server to know anything about the OpenID provider other than its signing key.
  10. The resource server grants access to the data and returns it to the client backend which is then shown to the end user through the client frontend.

 Lets build it:

-    ssh root@IP
+    ssh root@rhsso-GUID.rhpds.opentlc.com
     cd /root/pods/oidc/
     oc login -u developer
     oc project demo